RichnessInc/rich-validator/README.md

 # Validation Classes

-> Note : The package has a global rule for any input in the targeted with [type='text'] to make max length 255 character.
+> :warning: The package has a global rule for any input in the targeted with [type='text'] to make max length 255 character.

 if you want change the default max length you must add ths